addihallstar/opadminsupreme/README.md

 examples:
 ```
-!murder others (the command doesn't exist it just for the funny)
+!murder @everyone (the command doesn't exist it just for the funny)
-!to nearest
+!to @nearest
-!orbit random
+!orbit @random
-!partfling enemies
+!partfling @enemies
 ```

 ## plugins